scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Direct Manipulation
 -------------------

 One consequence of the Jupyter notebook's rich output is the possibility of rich input, as explored through ipywidgets and interactive plotting libraries.
-The combination of rich input with fast numerical methods makes surprising interactions possible, such as interactive solution of the circle problem of Apollonius.
-The tutorial given in the phcpy documentation was adapted for a demo accompanying a SciPy poster in 2017 [TODO].
+The combination of rich input with fast numerical methods makes surprising interactions possible, such as interactive solution of Apollonius' Problem, which is to construct all circles tangent to three given circles in a plane.

+The tutorial given in the phcpy documentation was adapted for a demo accompanying a SciPy poster in 2017, whose code [APP]_ will run on our JupyterHub (by copying over ``apollonius_d3.ipynb`` and ``apollonius_d3.js``).

-In fact, JupyterHub is also well-suited to mapping algebraic inputs to their geometric representations (in a 2D plane), through its interaction with D3.js [D3]_ for nonstandard (non-chart) data visualizations.
-For instance, the Problem of Apollonius is to construct all circles tangent to three given circles in a plane.
-Following the tutorial of phcpy, this forms a system of 3 nonlinear constraints in 5 parameters for each of 8 possible tangent circles (some of which have imaginary position or radius in certain configurations), which we have solved interactively (Fig. :ref:`apollonius`).
+This system of 3 nonlinear constraints in 5 parameters for each of 8 possible tangent circles (some of which have imaginary position or radius in certain configurations), which we solved interactively (Fig. :ref:`apollonius`).
+In fact, Jupyter is a suitable environment for mapping algebraic inputs to their geometric representations (in a 2D plane), through its interaction with D3.js [D3]_ for nonstandard (non-chart) data visualizations.

 .. figure:: ./apollonius.png
   :figclass: h